What every CEO asks their CISO before vacation. Because while you’re gone, Mythos, Kimi or others will land.

 One week.
 On-site.
 You’ll know exactly where you stand, and you’ll already be moving.

 The summer window matters.
-Mythos preview is rolling out this season.
+Mythos Frontier AI preview is rolling out this season.
 NIS2 first audit deadline is 30 June.
 Senior consulting capacity is limited each quarter.
 Earlier requests get earlier slots.

 From → To